 The process for changing an MX Record varies depending on your hosting provider.
 Freeola offer a easy online control panel for managing the DNS Records assigned to your domain name.

-If your domain name is hosted with Freeola, to set an MX Record, all you need to do is login to your MyFreeola Control Panel, select View/Edit Domain Details from the left-hand menu, tick the box beside your domain name and press Change DNS.
-If you then select the option to Create/Modify Custom MX Records, you will be taken through to a page where you can add, remove or change any DNS records, including MX.
+If your domain name is hosted with Freeola, to set an MX Record, all you need to do is log into your MyFreeola Control Panel, select Domain Names from the left-hand menu, then the option for "DNS, Subdomains & Forwarding" from that section.
+If you then select the option to Edit next to your domain name, you will be taken through to a page where you can add, remove or change any DNS records, including MX.